1. Specialist Recognition Program Substantially Comparable Post-Fellowship Requirements Policy

 5.3 Education requirements

-- Satisfactorily complete a workplace based assessment, including a CAV, between three and six months’ FTE after commencing work in Australia.
+- Satisfactorily complete a Work-Place Based Assessment (WBA), including completion of an RACGP approved Multi-Source Feedback (MSF) report, between three and six months’ FTE after commencing work in Australia.

 - RACGP will audit compliance with the clause 5 requirements six months’ FTE after the candidate has commenced work.